WikiEducationFoundation/WikiEduDashboard/docs/setup.md

 ## Design

 The living style guide illustrates many of the design building blocks of the dashboard, which you can use for creating new features: http://localhost:3000/styleguide

-## Maintain

-The Dashboard includes several rake tasks intended to keep the database synced with Wikipedia:
-- Initialize: `rake batch:initialize` (Only to be run manually, initializes the database)
-- Constant update: `rake batch:update_constantly` (Runs every 15 minutes by default)
-- Daily update: `rake batch:update_daily` (Runs once a day by default)